ansible-learnfest/ansible-learnfest-guide/content/10-prepare-environment/_index.md

 The deploy playbook is idempotent - in case of an error you can launch it again safely.

+You can access your AAP installation with the following details:

+- FQDN automation controller: controller-&lt;username&gt;.learnfest.ansible-labs.de

+- FQDN private automation hub: hub-&lt;username&gt;.learnfest.ansible-labs.de

+- Username: admin

+- Password: the one you set in step "Create student environment"

 ### Optional VS Code Server

 You can use your own machine to write all the code necessary for participating in the LearnFest.
 For this, you will need the following tools: